READ MORE OF BRIGID’S WORK

 Brigid Schulte was a staff writer at the Washington Post and Washington Post magazine for nearly 17 years, and part of a team that won the Pulitzer Prize.
 In addition to the Post, her work has appeared in the New York Times, Harvard Business Review, Fast Company, The Atlantic, Boston Globe, The Guardian, Slate, Time, CNN, and more.

-• How Companies Can End a Culture of Overwork
+• Five Strategies for Companies to End a Culture of Overwork

 (Image by Carl Godfrey)